-An arraignment is an initial appearance in court.
-At the arraignment, the charges are presented, the opportunity to enter a plea is given and, in certain cases, a determination is made whether the party has or needs an attorney.
+An arraignment is an initial appearance in Court.
+At the arraignment, the charges are presented.
+The opportunity to enter a plea is given.
+In certain cases, a determination is made whether the party has or needs an attorney.
 The bail amount may be set and a future appearance may be scheduled.
 The citing officer(s) will not be present.

 At the arraignment you may enter one of the following pleas:

 - Guilty: You may admit to the violation(s).
 This will result in a conviction once you enter your plea.